School of Earth, Environment and Sustainability

 Build experience for your future in planning.
 Help plan and develop community projects.

-All GGP seminars are free and open to the public.
-The seminars are presented in Blunt Hall 345 and begin at 2:30 p.m. unless noted otherwise.
-This schedule is subject to change and there may be additional seminars added soon.
+All SEES seminars are free and open to the public.
+The Monday seminars will be presented in Blunt Hall 313 and begin at 2:30 p.m. unless noted otherwise.
+The Fall 2026 presentations are still being finalized.
+Please check back for more information.
+Have a great summer!

 Geosciences blog news